CalcMaven

 How to Use This Calculator

 Enter your total annual gross income before any deductions.
 Select your filing status — Single or Married Filing Jointly — as this determines which set of tax brackets applies.
-If you have itemized deductions that exceed the standard deduction ($15,000 for single, $30,000 for married filing jointly in 2025), enter the total itemized amount.
+If you have itemized deductions that exceed the standard deduction ($16,100 for single, $32,200 for married filing jointly in 2026), enter the total itemized amount.
 Otherwise, leave it at 0 and the standard deduction will be applied automatically.
+If you are trying to understand gross income vs taxable income, the calculator handles that conversion for you: it starts with gross income, applies deductions, and shows the federal tax result based on taxable income.
 The calculator will instantly display your estimated federal tax, effective rate, marginal rate, and take-home pay.

 Example Calculation